Enlighten™ Lightweighting Optimisation

 • Roof Crush, the peak roof strength should meet or exceed baseline

-• Seatbelt Anchorage (SBA), the deflections at all seatbelt anchorage points should be kept below baseline
+• Seatbelt Anchorage (SBA), the seatbelt anchorage points should not fail

 • Torsional Stiffness and Strength, the peak reaction forces at all suspension mounts should meet or exceed baseline